strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/query-engine/filtering.md

 ### `$between`

-Attribute is between the two input values.
+Attribute is between the 2 input values.

 **Example**